kartikdangi01/stock_market/README.md

-A stock market app that is nuilt with the help of React and Node.js
+A stock market app that is built with the help of React and Node.js